-Modi’s plan to change India’s name absurd: Opposition leader Rahul Gandhi
+Modi’s plan to change India’s name absurd: Opposition leader Gandhi

 Gandhi is in Europe to meet European Union lawmakers, human rights defenders and people from the Indian diaspora in Belgium, the Netherlands, France and Norway.

-The Congress leader told Al Jazeera that the government has “panicked” after more than two dozen parties last month joined hands to fight the general elections slated to be held next year on a common platform named INDIA – an acronym for Indian National Developmental, Inclusive Alliance.
+The Congress leader told Al Jazeera that the government has “panicked” after more than two dozen parties joined hands in July to fight the general elections slated to be held next year on a common platform named INDIA – an acronym for Indian National Developmental, Inclusive Alliance.

 “This name of the opposition alliance is a fantastic idea, because it represents exactly who we are.
 We consider ourselves to be the voice of India,” Gandhi told Al Jazeera.